 Choosing a swimsuit in a dark color can help prevent any embarrassing leaks or stains while you’re in the water.
 By selecting a darker-colored swimsuit, such as black or navy instead of lighter colors like pink or white, you’ll be able to camouflage any blood that escapes or seeps through your period protection.
 If you don’t have a dark-colored suit handy, a black bikini bottom or patterned swim trunks might do the trick as well.

 You can also choose a patterned suit over a solid color to help mask any possible stains that may happen.
-In addition, you may want to buy waterproof swimwear that’s designed for those who have their periods to provide extra protection.
+In addition, you may want to buy waterproof swimwear that’s designed for those who have periods to provide extra protection.

 ALSO READ: How to Get Green Out of Bathing Suit